 2. Because the Sales Process Starts Early and Ends Late

-Thought leadership helps you get in early, developing a conversation and building relationship with the buyer.
+Thought leadership helps you get in early, develop a conversation and build relationship with the buyer.
 This keeps you front-of-mind when you enter that mid-stage and late-stage period of the sales cycle.

 3. Because Your Buyers Use Google

 These days people don’t expect to scour your website.
-They turn to peers on LinkedIn and Twitter, Q&A sites like Focus and Quora, and, more often than not, Google.
+They turn to peers on LinkedIn and Twitter, Q&A sites like Quora, and, more often than not, Google.

 Thought leadership is your key to getting found and spread around.

 4. Because Thought Leadership Needs Content, and Content Feeds Social Strategy and Demand Generation

 B2B marketing today usually involves a mix of social marketing and demand generation.
 Both of these require content – compelling content.